locomotivemtl/charcoal-base/README.md

 - Template
 - Widget

 Typically, Charcoal projects or modules do not use much of _charcoal-core_ base class, but rather are a collection of `Object` (class and json metadata), either as `UserData` or `Content` and are displayed through a `Template` and its children `Widget` (class and template files).
-External resources, `Asset` (scripts, styles, images, etc.) are typically included in  project.
+External resources (scripts, styles, images, etc.) are typically included in  project.
 User input, and some scripts, are provided through `Action`.
 All those classes are extended from the base classes in this package, _charcoal-base_.

 ## Action
 A response to an event or request.
 Typically, an operation to be performed on user input (submit form, etc.) or from system (cron, etc.) The `\Charcoal\Action` class ensures standards across request handling, response output, etc.

-## Asset
-Assets are external resources required by a template or a widget which can be loaded (or searched) from various sources, typically multiple path from the filesystem.
-Asset types are:
-- File
-- Font
-- Image
-- Script
-- Style

 ## Email
 The `\Charcoal\Email` namespace contains everything required to send, log, queue and track emails as well as generate them from templates.